swannodette/baduk/_posts/2016-07-30-us-go-congress-day3.markdown

 doing great on his time as he played his moves pretty quickly.
-This game record isn't complete because I just didn't have time to tend the record as the game was clearly extremely close and I had to make all my end game moves in under 30 seconds.
+This game record isn't complete because I just didn't have time to tend the record as the game was clearly extremely close and I had to make all my endgame moves in under 30 seconds.
 I also didn't have time to count during the last 20 minutes or so of the game so when we got to counting I knew it was going to be a couple of points either way.
 With some apprehension I watched my opponent count my area and then I